wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: Learn how to customize Wazuh rules to suit your needs.
-The Wazuh ruleset is used to detect attacks, intrusions, malware or application errors, among others.
+The Wazuh ruleset is used to detect attacks, intrusions, malware or application errors, and more.

 .. _learning_wazuh_replace_stock_rule: